m4556/m4556/README.md

 🤖 **Data Science | Machine Learning**: Weaving actionable insights, predicting trends, and unlocking data's hidden treasures to illuminate the path to success

-🔧 **Process Automation, web scraping, and API**: Automating tasks seamlessly, writing efficient code, collecting data from the web and APIs
+🔧 **Process Automation, web scraping, and API**: Automating tasks seamlessly, collecting data from the web and APIs

 💬 **Python**: My coding playground is Python, where I make ideas come to life with efficient and elegant solutions
 <br>